kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 - U-Bahn (*In the following: subway*)
 - S-Bahn (*In the following: suburban train*)

-Using this data, the goal is to create the following features, that will be added to the list of features for every listing found in the core dataset.
+Using this data, the goal is to create the following features that will be added to the list of features for every listing found in the core dataset.
 - The GPS coordinates, as a tuple of latitude and longitude, using the format decimal degrees (*DD*).
 - Use boolean columns to mark if the station is for subway, or for suburban trains or both.